toneloc/tweet-wallet/README.md

 candy maple cake sugar pudding cream honey rich smooth crumble sweet treat
 ```

-### Prerequisites

-Truffle and OpenZepplin recommended for frameworks, testing, and sample code.

-MetaMask, Etherscan, the Oraclize Remix IDE, MyEtherWallet, and of course, Twitter!, are recommended for testing.
+Play around with UI.
+Can generate new contracts and send ether.
+Oraclize will not work locally, must either mock receipt of funds or deploy to Ropsten to test with Oraclize.
+Can use Oraclize's

 ### Running contract

-Can deploy contract with web3.js.
+Can deploy parent contract manually with web3.js or a tool like My Ether Wallet.
 Will be expenesive until further optimizations -

 ```
 var _username = /* var of type string here */ ;